epics-base/pvaPy/documentation/dataDistributorPlugin.md

 are not.
 For example, "groupId=abc" and "groupId=ABC" would indicate two different groups of consumers.

-- Updates for a group of consumers are configured when the first consumer in a group requests data.
-Configuration values passed in the PV request by the subsequent consumers are ignored.
+- Updates for a group of consumers are configured when the first consumer in the group requests data.
+Group configuration values (uniqueId, nUpdatesPerConsumer, and updateMode), passed in the PV request by the subsequent group consumers are ignored.

 - A group is removed from the distributor once the last consumer in that group disconnects.

+- Different distributor instances are completely independent of each other. this means that channel updates sent to consumers that belong to group G/distributor D1 do not interfere with updates sent to consumers that belong to group G.distributor D2.

+- A distributor instance is removed once there are no more active groups.

 - The current channel PV object is always distributed to a consumer on an initial connect.